Wilsonian Renormalization of Neural Network Gaussian Processes: Renormalization beyond the Gaussian

 Considering the first case in which the greater and lesser features are independent, the conditional probability in \eqref{eq:newsplit} equals the marginal probability, $P[\varphi_>|\varphi_<]=P[\varphi_>]$, so that the integral over greater modes becomes

 In accordance with our perturbative RG prescription above, we take $\GPh$ to contain a single feature mode (the rest are to be integrated out in subsequent steps), which we denote by $\varphi_q$, so that $\GPq$ is the replica space vector whose $m^\mathrm{th}$ element is $\Phi_{mq}\coloneqq[\Phi_q]_m=(f_{mq}-y_q)\varphi_q$, cf. \eqref{eq:split3}.
 The above integral can then be viewed as the cumulant generating function of $P[\varphi_q] \exp\{-\frac{1}{2 \sigma^2}\GPq^\top \GPq \!\}$ with $-\GPq^\top \GPl/\sigma^2$ playing the role of the cumulant function argument.
 Accordingly, the leading order non-Gaussian corrections will enter as $(f_<(x)-y_<(x))^4$ times the fourth cumulant of $\varphi_q$.
-For reasonable (e.g., sub-Gaussian) distributions,\footnote{Since our approach is perturbative, we limit our study to distributions without heavy tails, cf. \cite{zavatoneveth2021exact}.} the (2n)$^\mathrm{th}$ cumulant scales like the variance to the $n^\mathrm{th}$ power.
+For reasonable (e.g., sub-Gaussian) distributions\footnote{Since our approach is perturbative, we limit our study to distributions without heavy tails, cf. \cite{zavatoneveth2021exact}.}, the (2n)$^\mathrm{th}$ cumulant scales like the variance to the $n^\mathrm{th}$ power.
 The higher cumulants are thus $O\left(\delta c^2\right)$ and hence negligible, and we obtain the same equations as in the Gaussian case.

 We now turn to the more realistic case in which the lesser and greater feature modes are coupled, and relax the Gaussianity assumption by noting that if the data has a high effective dimension, $d$, then a generic feature -- which is a sum of many monomials in $x_i$ -- can be viewed as a sum of many weakly correlated random variables and hence well-approximated by a Gaussian.
-This, together with the empirical success of the Gaussian assumption \cite{canatar}, motivates us to consider corrections to Gaussianity as small $1/d$ corrections (as in \cite{tomasini2022failure}) and treat the latter perturbatively.
+This, together with the empirical success of the Gaussian assumption \cite{canatar}, motivates us to consider corrections to Gaussianity as small $1/d$ corrections (as in \cite{tomasini2022failure}) and treat the latter perturbatively, analogous to the 1/N expansion in quantum field theory.
 At a technical level, we do so by keeping a leading-order Edgeworth expansion of $P[\varphi_<,\varphi_>]$.
 We then use this expansion to obtain the conditional distribution $P[\varphi_>|\varphi_<]$ appearing in \eqref{eq:newsplit}, and perform the integral perturbatively by keeping only the leading non-Gaussianities.
 Concretely, we take as our large-$d$ expansion

 where ${\cal N}[0,\mathbb{1};\varphi_*]$ denotes a standard normal distribution of the feature mode vector $\varphi_*$, $He_4$ is the fourth multivariate (probabilist's) Hermite polynomial,

 (see for example \cite{Naveh_2021}), and $U$ is the (fourth) cumulant/Ursell function,